tanner87661/LocoNetESP32/README.md

 This library therefore should be used if no Wifi connection is needed.
 For some technical background, see video https://youtu.be/lZNPnBSq9Ik

+And for the Wifi safe Hybrid Version see here: https://github.com/tanner87661/LocoNetESP32HB

 Installation

 Download the ZIP file and install it using the normal Arduino IDE installation procedure